AG asks court to bar Reams from officeBy JAMES A. KIMBLE

-State prosecutors are seeking an injunction to keep Rockingham County Attorney James Reams out of office days after a judge decided he should reinstated.
-(JAMES A. KIMBLE/FILE PHOTO)
+BRENTWOOD — State prosecutors are seeking an injunction to keep embattled Rockingham County Attorney James Reams from returning to his office just days after a judge ordered his reinstatement.

 Attorney General Joe Foster filed the request on Friday to keep Reams, an eight-term Republican from Hampton, out of his elected post while removal proceedings are pending against him.